 - Adapting

 Without the ability to listen, question and empathize it's very difficult to coach or mentor effectively.
-But since we've already covered these, we won't talk about them below.
+But since I’ve already covered these, I won't talk about them below.
+Go read The Role of a Facilitator and then come back here.

 What is Mentoring?